bastiencyr/rest/python/Readme.md

 ## Systemd integration, unix socket
 Use for example systemd with Nginx.
 An example of configuration for nginx and systemd is available in "deployment/systemd_unix".
+You have a Readme to install this project with nginx and systemd.

 Nginx will listen to 127.0.0.1:8000 and redirect connections to /run/rest.sock.
 You can change the address and the port in the nginx configuration.
 You must set WorkingDirectory, User and Group in the service systemd file to get the service working.